yous/dotfiles/README.md

 You should install [Exuberant Ctags](http://ctags.sourceforge.net/) to use [vim-gutentags](https://github.com/ludovicchabant/vim-gutentags).
-You should install CMake to use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe).
+You should install Node.js to use [coc.nvim](https://github.com/neoclide/coc.nvim).

 To update Vim plugins: